 6.8.2 Implementation Tasks

-Sonoma County has established a policy to provide landfill capacity for county residents through the year 2050 Should a public or private entity decide to expand an existing or create a new landfill within Sonoma County, the following task list summarizes the process for achieving the goal of maximizing disposal capacity.
+Should a public entity decide to expand an existing or create a new landfill within Sonoma County, the following task list summarizes the process for achieving the goal of maximizing disposal capacity.

 Task 1.
 Siting Study/Options Evaluations